marar83

 Sofia Thunberg, Maria Arnelid, Hannah Bradwell, Leonie Cooper, Lihui Pu (2023) Second Edition of Workshop in Care Robots for Older Adults (CROA)

 Katie Winkle, Donald McMillan, Maria Arnelid, Madeline Balaam, Katherine Harrison, Ericka Johnson, Iolanda Leite (2023) Feminist Human-Robot Interaction: Disentangling Power, Principles and Practice for Better, More Ethical HRI Proceedings of the 2023 ACM/IEEE International Conference on Human-Robot Interaction, p.
-72-82 Continue to DOI
+72-82 (Conference paper) Continue to DOI

 Coworkers